wodenx/Bodiless-JS/packages/bodiless-documentation/doc/About/DesignElementBasics.md

     };
     ```

-All of this should look familiar now and doesn't need more explanation.
+All of this should look familiar now and shouldn't need more explanation.

-The `Gallery` naming & functionality remained the same so there is no need to update the gallery page.
+The `Gallery` naming & functionality remained the same so there is no need to

-For more information, read about [FClasses](Development/Architecture/FClasses) you will also find you can removeClasses, replace Components with another Component (replaceWith) allowing great flexibility is using other components or varying existing components.
+update the gallery page.

+For more information, read about [FClasses](Development/Architecture/FClasses).